 Gardens of Love and the Limits of Morality in Early Netherlandish Art

 “Consumption as Eroticism in Early Netherlandish Devotional Art,” in Imagery and Ingenuity in Early Modern Europe: Essays in Honor of Jeffrey Chipps Smith, ed.
 Alisa Carlson, Catharine Ingersoll, and Jessica Weiss.
-Turnhout: Brepols, forthcoming.
+Turnhout: Brepols, forthcoming in 2018.

 “Visuality, Morality, and Same-Sex Desire: Images of the Infants Christ and St. John the Baptist in Early Netherlandish Art,” Art History 38 (2015): 434-61.